OsvarK/Authentication-Part2-DOTNET/README.md

 # Authentication using React & .NET
 This is the backend part, View the React frontend part [here!](https://github.com/OsvarK/AuthProject-Part1-React)
 # Introduction
 The goal of this project is to learn the .NET framework, but also get some understanding on how i can handle authentication using tokens.
 I'm using React as a frontend framework because im quite familiar with it.
-Because of my first time creating something like this, there is probely some mistakes or bad practises that i'm unaware off and should therefore never be used as a real application.
+Because of my first time creating something like this, there is proberly some mistakes or bad practises that i'm unaware off and should therefore never be used as a real application.

 # Live version
 https://karlssonoscar.com/